thibaut-neoledge/azure-docs.fr-fr/articles/marketplace-publishing/marketplace-publishing-data-service-creation-odata-mapping-nodes.md

 <properties
-   pageTitle="Guide de création d’un service de données pour le Marketplace | Microsoft Azure" description="Instructions détaillées pour créer, certifier et déployer un service de données que d’autres peuvent acheter sur Azure Marketplace." services="marketplace-publishing" documentationCenter="" authors="HannibalSII"
+   pageTitle="Guide to creating a Data Service for the  Marketplace | Microsoft Azure" description="Detailed instructions of how to create, certify and deploy a Data Service for purchase on the Azure Marketplace." services="marketplace-publishing" documentationCenter="" authors="HannibalSII"